The Life of a Showgirl: Artwork and aesthetic

-Promotion and distribution
+Marketing

-On August 11, 2025, the sports podcast New Heights—hosted by Kelce and his brother Jason—posted a thumbnail promoting their next episode, featuring a silhouette of Swift.
-A countdown with an orange background appeared on Swift's website on August 12; when it ended at 12:12am Eastern Daylight Time (UTC−04:00), the website revealed the album title The Life of a Showgirl, along with pre-order packages for the physical editions.
+On August 11, 2025, the sports podcast New Heights—hosted by Travis Kelce and his brother Jason—posted a thumbnail promoting their next episode, featuring a silhouette of Swift.
+A countdown with an orange background subsequently appeared on Swift's website; when it ended on August 12 at 12:12 am Eastern Daylight Time (UTC−04:00), the website revealed the album title The Life of a Showgirl, along with pre-order packages for the physical editions.
 In the New Heights episode that aired on August 13, Swift revealed the cover artwork, track listing, and release date.
 With over 1.3 million live viewers, the episode set the Guinness World Record for the most concurrent views for a podcast on YouTube.
 It became the most-watched episode of New Heights on the platform, accumulating over 10 million views in less than 20 hours.

-The Life of a Showgirl was released on October 3, 2025; approximately 500 Target stores remained open for the midnight release to sell physical copies, including an exclusive single-pressing vinyl variant promoted through a social media comedy sketch.
-The album was available in twenty-seven physical variants—sixteen CDs, eight vinyls, two deluxe CDs with a clothing item, and a cassette—and eleven digital download editions.
-Each vinyl variant included a unique poem by Swift that, when combined, formed the album’s prologue.
-"The Fate of Ophelia" was released as the lead single in conjunction with the album, followed by the digital release of its music video on October 5.